-Following the rise in rates seen in 2022, consideration will be given restructuring debt previously drawn where it is prudent and economic.
-One example where this may be possible should rates continue to rise is our LOBO loans, where, if called, our default position is that we would choose to repay without penalty and reschedule to more closely meet risk or cost objectives.
+Following the rise in rates seen since 2021, rescheduling of current borrowing may be considered whilst early redemption rates remain elevated but only if there is surplus cash available to facilitate any repayment, or rebalancing of the portfolio to provide more certainty is considered appropriate.
+One example would be LOBO loans, where, if called, our default position is that we would choose to repay without penalty and reschedule to more closely meet risk or cost objectives.
+If rescheduling were undertaken, it will be reported to Cabinet, at the earliest meeting following its action.

-The Authority continues to utilise it's reserves in place of new borrowing to fund it's capital programme.
+The Authority continues to utilise its reserves in place of new borrowing to fund its capital programme.

-In November 2020 the Public Works Loan Board (PWLB) announced some new restrictions on access to borrowing.
+Whilst the Public Works Loan Board (PWLB) remains a lender-of-lastresort to the sector it has added some restrictions on access to business-as-usual borrowing.

 Whilst we do not believe these will be a limiting factor for NELC, we continue to view other local Authorities and alternative lenders as active options in meeting our overall borrowing requirement as cost effectively as possible.

-If our existing LOBO loans were to be called then our default position is we would exercise our option to repay without penalty
+If our existing LOBO loans were to be called, then our default position is we would exercise our option to repay without penalty